input-output-hk/rscoin-haskell/README.md

    optimizations mentioned in the paper, or other ones.

  + Human-readability over performance
-   We have picked JSONRPC 2.0 as the application-level protocol, which means that we don't have to write Wireshark dissector to observe packet flow, and also we can easily hand-craft messages and send those via cURL.
-If we are to release a production version of RSCoin framework, we — for sure — will swap JSONRPC for Msgpack.
+   We have picked MSGPACK as the application-level protocol.

  + Correctness of persistence layer over scalability and performance of persistence layer